NOAA-GSL/fix_rrfs/README.md

 Don't use linked directory (crtm is an exception) as we cannot track individual files under a linked directory.
 Create a corresponding directory and link files under that directory.

-In operational implmentation, just use "cp" to make a hardened version

 #### .agent --> a link to FIX_RRFS

 <img src="https://gtmos.github.io/links/agent.png" width="500">